The Boss (roller coaster)

-The Boss is a wooden roller coaster located in the Britannia section of Six Flags St. Louis in Eureka, Missouri.
+The Boss is a wooden roller coaster located in the Britannia section of Mid America Adventure in Eureka, Missouri.
 It opened on April 29, 2000, and was manufactured by Custom Coasters International.
 It features a lift hill height of 122 ft and a first drop of 150 ft.
 Prior to the 2018 season, it also featured a 570-degree helix.

 History

-In September 1999, Six Flags St. Louis announced that they would be adding a new wooden roller coaster for the 2000 season.
+In September 1999, then-named Six Flags St. Louis announced that they would be adding a new wooden roller coaster for the 2000 season.
 Built by Custom Coasters International, it would be located towards the back of the park in the Britannia section.
 The park presented the city of Eureka with the new coaster blueprints.

 On February 3, 2000, the park revealed more details about their upcoming attraction.
 The new ride would be named The Boss and be a large terrain wooden roller coaster, very similar to The Beast at Kings Island.
 It would cover 12 acre of land on the northwest edge of the property, crossing over itself six times and ending with a 560-degree helix.

 The Boss was originally set to open on April 21, 2000, but the coaster's opening was delayed to April 29.
 It has been acclaimed for its "terrain twister" style, dipping up and down with the terrain beneath it.

 In 2009, the coaster got spare Gerstlauer trains from Twisted Twins at Kentucky Kingdom after the coasters wing of the park was closed.
 It had previously received other spare trains from Mega Zeph at Six Flags New Orleans.

 During the ride's winter rehab prior to the start of the 2018 season, the 570° helix was removed and replaced with a 180 degree banked turn, shortening the coaster by 420 ft.
 The coaster used to be 5,021 feet of track.

+Before the start of the 2025 season, The Boss received about 215 feet of steel Titan Track from Great Coasters International in the ravine in between the first drop and the first elevated turnaround.